 The directors are responsible for the other information.
-The other information comprises the information included in the document titled BT Communications Services South Africa Proprietary Limited Annual Financial Statements", which includes the Directors' Report as required by the Companies Act of South Africa.
-The other information does not include the financial statements and our auditor's report thereon.
+The other information comprises the information included in the document titled "BT Communications Services South Africa Proprietary Limited Annual Financial Statements for the year ended 31 March 2022", which includes the Directors' Report as required by the Companies Act of South Africa.
+Other information does not include the financial statements and our auditor's report thereon.